Tremolo333/ASU-simpy/README.md

 ## TO DO:

+from the workshop №6, in a separate file perform the following and modify the source code
 1) Calculate model warm-up period and take it into account - the amount of time required for the ASU to reach "plateau" - stable in/outflow of patients.

+2) Select the number of replications to run.

+3) Present the results.

-2) Bring the code to PEP8 standarts, check if it can be simplified.
+4) Bring the code to PEP8 standarts, check if it can be simplified.